 Since then, Iran has sought to purchase advanced Russian Su-35 fighter jets and receive Russian support for its nuclear program.
 Iran has also allegedly supplied Russia with artillery, tank shells, and rockets worth nearly \$1 million.
+Additionally, under Raisi Iran has provided Russia with extensive drone technology, bolstering its warfighting capability.
 U.S. intelligence also indicates that Iran could provide Russia with ballistic missiles to replenish its stockpile, a prospect that will become more likely after the expiration of U.N.
 Security Council Resolution 2231's missile restrictions in October 2023.